Krasnoyarsk Machine-Building Plant

 The Krasnoyarsk Machine-Building Plant was a leading producer of liquid propellant submarine-launched ballistic missiles in the USSR.
 It has also produced "Biryusa" refrigerators for many years and in the 1990s it converted to the production of a number of new civilian goods.
 The company also produced the torches for the 2014 Winter Olympics torch relay.

+History

+The plant was founded in July 13, 1932, when the Charter of the State Administration for the Construction and Temporary Operation of the Krasnoyarsk Machine-Building Plant was adopted by order of the People's Commissariat of Heavy Industry.
+At that time, the plant produced dredges, steam boilers and excavators for gold mines.